Dayana Rodríguez

-Dayana Lisset Rodríguez León (born 20 October 2001) is a Venezuelan professional footballer who plays as a midfielder for Brazilian Série A1 side Atlético Mineiro and the Venezuela women's national team.
+Dayana Lisset Rodríguez León (born 20 October 2001) is a Venezuelan professional footballer who plays as a midfielder for Brazilian Série A1 side Corinthians and the Venezuela women's national team.

 International career

 Rodríguez represented Venezuela at the 2016 South American U-17 Women's Championship and the 2016 FIFA U-17 Women's World Cup.
 At senior level, she played the 2018 Central American and Caribbean Games.